aalavicena/Deep-Learning-Elephant-Bioacoustics/README.md

 ## Contents
 The repositories include the following materials:
-  1. Model training.ipynb [Contains codes for data pre-processing, CNN architecture, training loop, and model evaluation.
-Run this notebook when you want to train a model from scratch]
+  1. Model training.ipynb [Contains codes for data pre-processing, CNN architecture, training loop, and model evaluation]
   2. Inference on unseen data.ipynb [Contains codes for inferring unseen data using the trained model]
   3. CNN8.pt [Our best performing model in a state dictionary format]
   4. data [Folder consisting of sample data]